danielqje/danielqje/README.md

 # Daniel Quezada Jimenez

-Astronomy B.S. student at San Diego State University with a minor in Mathematics.
+Astronomy B.S.
+Student at San Diego State University with a Minor in Mathematics.

 ## About Me